Creative Commons License 2023 Volume 10 Issue 2

 Figure 5.
 Production Loss Rate (Year 2020 (a) and Year 2021 (b))

 NOTE: For the year 2020: P = 0.0001; ddl = 4.
-For the year 2021: P = 0.0001; ddl = 4
+For the year 2021: P = 0.0001; ddl = 4.

 To improve production, the world’s agricultural landscape regularly resorts to the use of synthetic chemical pesticides.
-Their massive use, poorly calibrated and repetitive in some cases, are likely to lead to a chemical imbalance of ecosystems by the persistence of their active chemical agents.
+Their massive use, poorly calibrated and repetitive in some cases, is likely to lead to a chemical imbalance of ecosystems by the persistence of their active chemical agents.
 In addition to polluting the environment, such chemical pesticides are to varying degrees potentially toxic to humans and non-target organisms (beneficial insects such as pollinators, necrophagous Diptera, termites, and soil engineering insects, etc.).
 The immeasurable negative impact of chemical pesticides on the environment is now a major concern.
 Although their use makes it possible to improve agricultural harvests by limiting the risks of production losses, the question of an alternative solution is strongly considered with a view to limiting the recourse to these synthetic chemical pesticides.
 Indeed, in the context of this study, we were confronted with invasive nocturnal beetles.
 According to the work of Boga et al. [7, 18], the insects arrive on the plot at the beginning of flowering.
 Their numbers gradually increase until they reach a peak.
 Thereafter, the numbers gradually decrease and then disappear once the cobs mature.
 Their daily activity starts at 18:00 and reaches its peak between 22:00 and 00:00.
-The activity of these insects consists in feeding on the reproductive organs of the maize and then mating.
+The activity of these insects consists of feeding on the reproductive organs of the maize and then mating.
 The above-mentioned authors counted an average of 32.67 Coleoptera/seedling, i.e., a population of 46,508 insects on an area of 2,592 m2.
 According to Boga et al. [7, 19].
 The damage caused by this cohort of insects resulted in a 32% yield loss in maize.
 The intensity of this damage and its impact on maize production prompted us to look for an effective biodegradable biopesticide that could control A. denuda populations and improve maize production without harming humans and the environment.
 The implementation of this biopesticide would thus allow efficient control of crop pests without resorting to synthetic insecticides.
 In this study, the treatments applied significantly reduced the number of insects and the duration of their presence (stay) on the maize seedlings.
 The combined impact of these 2 parameters minimized production losses and improved maize yield in the treated plots.

 In fact, in 2020, the 4 treatments applied were spaced 6 days apart.
 In the control plots, an average of 22.48 insects/seedling and a peak of 36.64 insects/maize seedling were recorded.
 The most effective treatment maintained a significantly low insect population range of 5.17 insects/seedling on average compared to 22.48 insects/seedling for the control.
 They also reduced the duration of insect presence on the treated plots by 6 days.